toddtarsi/sample_app/README.md

 There are a few helper files that any starting LD Apper would benefit from.

-1. app_platform.js: This is a mini-glossary of the privileged postMessage calls you can make, as well as a library to simplify serving content into an iframe on our site.
+1. **app_platform.js**: This is a mini-glossary of the privileged postMessage calls you can make, as well as a library to simplify serving content into an iframe on our site.

-2. api_ops: This is a mini-glossary of our api calls, as well as a library to simplify making the api calls down to a simple function-callback pattern.
+2. **api_ops**: This is a mini-glossary of our api calls, as well as a library to simplify making the api calls down to a simple function-callback pattern.
 It relies on api_request being in the same directory as it.

-3. api_request: If you are new to NodeJS, or if you haven't written an app for LockerDome before, this is a useful file because it handles many of the basic elements of sending an api call to us.
+3. **api_request**: If you are new to NodeJS, or if you haven't written an app for LockerDome before, this is a useful file because it handles many of the basic elements of sending an api call to us.

 ## API Calls and databasing